pilotmoon/popclipweb/site/kb/mas.md

 - **How will I get future updates?**<br>After migrating to the Standalone edition, you will receive updates automatically through the in-app update mechanism.
-Make sure that "Check for Updates" is enabled in the PopClip preferences.
+Make sure that "Check for updates" is enabled in the PopClip preferences.

 - **Are there any differences between the MAS and Standalone editions?**